PrestaShop/docs/modules/concepts/hooks/list-of-hooks/actionListModules.md

 menuTitle: actionListModules
 Title: actionListModules
 hidden: true
-hookTitle: Allows to add your own modules from remote source in modules list in the administration.
+hookTitle: Allows you to add your own modules from a remote source in the modules list in the back office.
 files:
  - src/Core/Module/ModuleRepository.php
 locations: